 Many different forms of cycling contributed to the development of the mountain bike, including balloon tire bikes, touring bikes, and BMX bikes.
 Separate from that was the influence of motorcycles, and more specifically off-road motocross bikes.
 The early suspension fork pioneers — Paul Turner (Rock Shox), Mert Lawwill (Lawwill), Horst Leitner (AMP), and Doug Bradbury (Manitou) — all came from motorcycle backgrounds and knew the benefits of suspension.
 But before that innovation came about, Doug Bradbury began by building fully rigid mountain bikes.
-In this edition of From The Pro’s Closet, we look at Doug’s personal 1987 Manitou…
+In this edition of our Vintage Bicycles series, we look at Doug’s personal 1987 Manitou…

 From Moto to MTB